adonisjs/v6-docs/content/docs/http/exception_handling.md

 ### Defining the `handle` method

 To self-handle the exception, you can define the `handle` method on the exception class.
+This method should convert an error to an HTTP response using the `ctx.response.send` method.

-The method receives an instance of the error as the first argument and the HTTP context as the second argument.
+The `error.handle` method receives an instance of the error as the first argument and the HTTP context as the second argument.

 ```ts
 import { Exception } from '@adonisjs/core'